Today is world sleep day.

 - Sleep plays an important role in hormone regulation.
 In children and teenagers a lack of sleep can interfere with the release of growth hormones and affects hormones governing appetite, contributing to childhood obesity.

 - Lack of sleep might cause psychiatric problems.
 Sleep apnea has been associated with ADHD and insomnia with depression.
 Most mentally ill patients have problems sleeping, and researchers think the lack of sleep might be a cause, not an effect.
-If you can’t sleep, try to fix it before you go nuts.
+Address your sleep issues before they escalate into something much worse.

 - Lack of sleep makes you accident-prone.
 In the US, an estimated 100,000 traffic accidents a year are caused by sleepy drivers.
 And you might not be the only one who dies in the crash.
 Let’s not even get into heavy machinery operation.
 Or power tools.
 Put the chainsaw down.
 Go inside and take a nap.